Blockstream/Jade/docs/index.rst

 ota request
 -----------

-Request to initiate a firmware update.
+Request to initiate a firmware update passing the full firmware image.

 .. code-block:: cbor